reem-shaikh/70DaysOfCode/README.md

 12-11 assignment
 Landing page (and a form)
-note:since the video doesn't load on time, it loads quick when you open the link in a new window tab https://reem-shaikh.github.io/Geekster-/main/12-11/assignment.html
+note:since the video doesn't load on time

-that's why I've attached the demo of my code https://reem-shaikh.github.io/Geekster-/main/12-11/demoassignment/demo.html
+>>open this link by right clicking>> open the link in a new window (video loads quicker this way) https://reem-shaikh.github.io/Geekster-/main/12-11/assignment.html since it buffers sometimes, that's why I've attached the demo of my code https://reem-shaikh.github.io/Geekster-/main/12-11/demoassignment/demo.html

 <!--